3 Electrodynamics

 3.1 Lorentz force

-For the force $\mathbf{F}$ on a particle with charge $q$, which moves with the speed $\mathbf{v}$ through the electromagnetic field $\left(\mathbf{E}, \mathbf{B}\right)$, applies
+For the force $\mathbf{F}$ on a particle with charge $q$ that moves with velocity $\mathbf{v}$ through the electromagnetic field $\left(\mathbf{E}, \mathbf{B}\right)$, the following holds

 \[ \begin{align} \mathbf{F} = q\left(\mathbf{E} + \frac{\mathbf{v}}{c}\times\mathbf{B}\right).\tag{3.1}\label{eq:f_lorentz} \end{align} \]

-This force is called Lorentz force.
+This force is called the Lorentz force.

 3.2 Maxwell equations

-The Maxwell equations (MWGen) for the electromagnetic field (EMF) $\left(\mathbf{E}, \mathbf{B}\right)$ ($\rho$ is the charge density and $\mathbf{j}$ is the current density) are
+The Maxwell equations for the electromagnetic field (EMF) $\left(\mathbf{E}, \mathbf{B}\right)$ ($\rho$ is the charge density and $\mathbf{j}$ is the current density) are

 \[ \begin{align} \nabla\cdot\mathbf{E} &= 4\pi\rho\tag{3.2}\label{eq:mwg_1},\\ \nabla\cdot\mathbf{B} &= 0\tag{3.3}\label{eq:mwg_2},\\ \nabla\times\mathbf{E} + \frac{1}{c}\frac{\partial\mathbf{B}}{\partial t} &= \mathbf{0}\tag{3.4}\label{eq:mwg_3},\\ \nabla\times\mathbf{B} - \frac{1}{c}\frac{\partial\mathbf{E}}{\partial t} &= \frac{4\pi}{c}\mathbf{j}\tag{3.5}\label{eq:mwg_4}. \end{align} \]